Home

 Plenty of uncertainty in the world economy pushed much of the auto buying public to seek "cheaper" means of transportation which translated into better fuel economy and lower initial cost.

 The U.S. government didn't help matters by dumping costly emission and safety requirements on automakers without any forethought with regard to the financial impact on the consumer.
-You see when government requires companies to do it's bidding...guess who pays the cost?
+You see when government requires companies to do its bidding...guess who pays the cost?
 Go to the head of the class if you said "you and me".

 The timing couldn't have been better for the foreign (non-American) car/truck market which already produced smaller, cheaper, and economical to operate vehicles.